 A good old-fashioned, but newly minted knockout artist.

-Sadly, the middleweight talent pool was shallow, and in a tactical bid to embolden his own credentials as the leading fighter of a new era, he jumped up to Light-Heavyweight and tackled the 44 year old former champion.
+Sadly, the middleweight talent pool was shallow, and in a tactical bid to embolden his own credentials as the leading fighter of a new era, he jumped up to Light-Heavyweight and tackled the 44-year-old former champion.
+Hopkins.
 It proved to be a step too soon, or a step too far.

 Hopkins was masterful.
 He laid traps which Pavlik strode into in the only way he knew, forwards and repeatedly.
 It was akin to a chess grandmaster and a youthful prodigy, the strength and will were there but the refinement and skill were lacking.